 Choosing the right chainsaw chain for your 16-inch chainsaw involves matching the chainsaw’s specifications with your cutting requirements.

-The first step is to determine the chainsaw model’s pitch, gauge, and number of drive links.
+The first step is to determine the pitch, gauge, and number of drive links of the chainsaw model.
 The information provided here is non-negotiable.
-Chains with the wrong specifications can cause serious damage to your saw and pose a serious safety risk.
+Chains with incorrect specifications can cause serious damage to your saw and pose a significant safety risk.

 Next, think about how you typically use your computer.
 You should use a low-kickback semi-chisel chain if you occasionally cut firewood and trim branches.
 Professionals who need to make fast, clean cuts in softwood may prefer a full-chisel chain, provided they are trained to handle the increased kickback risk.